knulli-cfw/knulli.org/docs/systems/portmaster.md

 * Ports which are *"Ready to run"* are ports of free games which you can install and immediately start playing.
 * Ports with *"Files needed"* are ports of commercially released games.
 To be able to run these ports, you will have to provide essential files from the games you bought.

 !!! info "Some PortMaster games only run on drives which are formatted to ext4.
 For this reason, KNULLI formats the *SHARE* partition to ext4 by default.
 However, if you re-formatted the *SHARE* partition to exFAT or if you use a second SD card which is formatted to exFAT, some PortMaster games might not work on your device.
-You will find information on how to reformat your drive to ext4 in the [Add Games](../../play/add-games) section."
+You will find information on how to reformat your drive to ext4 in the [Add Games](../../play/add-games) section.
+Additionally, you will find a [list of games with known issues](#known-issues-with-portmaster-games-on-exfat-formatted-partitions) below."

 ## Installing PortMaster

-After installing KNULLI, you will find the PortMaster install script (*Install.PortMaster*) in the *Ports* category.
+After installing KNULLI for the first time, you will find the PortMaster install script (*Install.PortMaster*) in the *Ports* category.
 Running this script will install PortMaster on your KNULLI device and restart EmulationStation automatically.
 Now, you will find *PortMaster* in the *Ports* category instead of the install script.

+!!! info "If the PortMaster installer (*Install.PortMaster*) is missing from your *Ports* section, do not panic.
+This might happen, e.g., if you [updated](../../play/update) from a previous version without PortMaster or if you use an SD card which is already populated with games.
+In this case, you can find the installer in our [Github repository](https://github.com/knulli-cfw/distribution/blob/knulli-main/board/batocera/allwinner/h700/fsoverlay/usr/share/batocera/datainit/roms/ports/Install.PortMaster.sh).
+Download the file (`Install.PortMaster.sh`) and add it to `roms/ports` as you would [add a game](../../play/add-games)."

 ## Managing games